zenml-io/zenml/docs/book/component-gallery/orchestrators/kubeflow.md

 ### Additional configuration

-For additional configuration of the Kubeflow orchestrator, you can pass `KubeflowOrchestratorSettings` which allows you to configure the following attributes:
+For additional configuration of the Kubeflow orchestrator, you can pass `KubeflowOrchestratorSettings` which allows you to configure (among others) the following attributes:

 * `client_args`: Arguments to pass when initializing the KFP client.
 * `user_namespace`: The user namespace to use when creating experiments and runs.